 This website was designed by EPLS, on behalf of GL Hearn.
 GL Hearn is working on the Hendon Hub consultation on behalf of Barnet Council.

-We’ve also made the website text as simple as possible to understand.
 We want as many people as possible to be able to use this website.
-For example. this means that you should be able to:
+For example, this means that you should be able to:

 - change the font size

 - zoom in to increase the size of text